On a spectral theorem of Weyl: Introduction

-The elements of Sturm-Liouville theory can then be summarized as follows,\footnote{For a precise formulation of the theorem and a thorough account of its proof, see for example \cite[Chapter XIII]{DunfordSchwartz}, especially Theorem 3 in Section 4. } using the $L^2$-inner product $\langle f,h\rangle$: \begin{theorem} The eigenvalues $\lambda$ for the above problem are real numbers, and each has multiplicity one.
+\begin{theorem} The eigenvalues $\lambda$ for the above problem are real numbers, and each has multiplicity one.
 The set of all eigenvalues is a discrete subset of $\R$, bounded below, and if $h$ is any smooth function on $[a,b]$, then

 for $x\in (a,b)$. \end{theorem}